ColinKennedy/auto_docstring/README.rst

+Config info
+- Remove "self._make_code" from unittests, since it's gross.
+- rename the classes in common_block to be "Iterable" and "Container" since those terms describe those two much better

+- support other documentation types (sphinx, numpy, scipy, epytext)
+- allow the user to start docstrings on the next line + indentation, not the current line
+ - this should work even in other documentation types

+- Offer some kind of mechanism to allow default values to be displayed in the actual default parameter(s)

+- Create a list of stdlib functions and objects to define the type of

 Roadmap
  - cross-typing (between args and returns, for example)
  - Follow module function(s)
+  - make sure that this works even with relative imports!
  - list/dict comprehensions
  - generators
  - logistical returns
  - attribute options

-Config info
- - allow the user to start docstrings on the next line + indentation, not the current line
- - support other documentation types (sphinx, numpy, scipy, epytext)

-- make sure that this works even with relative imports!

-- Remove "self._make_code" from unittests, since it's gross.

-- raises
- - it should work even if the raised object is actually a variable
- - also, it should be able to grab the message even if the message is a variable
- - maybe imported stuff, as well

-- rename the classes in common_block to be "Iterable" and "Container" since those terms describe those two much better

-- Make tests for nested arg types
-- Make tests for dicts - because it looks like dicts are currently a problem
---- Need to also support `**kwargs`
+- ard - replaces the docstring in the function
+- acd - only updates if args/raise statements are removed/added
+  - otherwise, keeps the info of the docstring intact
-- Make docstring block function
+- Make a function to create a specific docstring block type, instead of the entire docstring
+  - make "acd"-esque variants for each, so that it can reuse parts of the block
+- make sure these commands will work in VISUAL mode, too

 ## The new plan